Royal Enfield Bear 650

 Royal Enfield Bear 650 Colours

-Royal Enfield Bear 650 is available in the following colours in India.
+Royal Enfield Bear 650 is available in multiple colour options in India.
 View all bike images with different colour options on BikeDekho.

 Boardwalk White